k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 I think a billion dollars may be an understatement, but for the sake of discussion let's keep it that way and move on.

-SQL, as most other programming languages out there, is happy to take a `NULL` value anywhere an expression of a specific type is expected, effectively subverting any type-system guarantees—much like `undefined` in Haskell, which one does not use, recommend, nor talk about.
+SQL, as most other programming languages out there, is happy to take `NULL` anywhere an expression of a specific type is expected, effectively subverting any type-system guarantees—much like `undefined` in Haskell, which one does not use, recommend, nor talk about.
 In SQL, `NULL` is particularly noteworthy because we don't always find the world modeled in